dnlmzw/time-spent/README.md

 }
 ```

-Create an app and get your credentials here: https://code.google.com/apis/console - remember to turn on 'Calendar API' under 'Services'.
+Create an app and get your credentials here: https://code.google.com/apis/console.

+Also remember to turn on 'Services' -> 'Calendar API'.

 ## Notes